gurchet/The_score_QA_Automation_Challenge/README.md

 - [x] Install [cucumber](https://www.jetbrains.com/help/idea/enabling-cucumber-support-in-project.html) plugin in IDE
 - [x] The application under test can be found in resources folder
 - [x] Set the device capabilities in capabilities.json under resources folder
-- [x] Set the device platform in config.properties
+- [x] Set config.properties according to the requirement